dev-warrior777/go-electrum-client/cmd/goele/README.md

 The `goele` app can be used for functional testing of the `go-electrum-client` library.
 The app  loads a BTC regtest client wallet by default.
 Testnet can also be used.

 Wallets are at `/home/<user>/.config/goele/btc/<network>`.
-Regtest wallets should be deleted as necessary to synchroize with the harness.
+Regtest wallets should be deleted as necessary to synchronize txs with the a newly started harness.

 Use the harness scripts at `client/btc/test_harness`.
 When goele starts navigate to `client/btc/rpctest` and use the rpc test client.